A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Conclusions

 \section{Conclusions}

-We presented a new MILP formulation to control the load consumption schedules of households in a neighborhood.
+We presented a new MILP formulation that can control the load consumption schedules of households in a neighborhood while integrating renewable resources.
 Since the load consumption of each appliance is determined according to the preferences of individuals, we guarantee that the user comfort is always maintained.
 We developed a distributed approach based on a Dantzig-Wolfe decomposition approach to solve the formulated problem efficiently in large communities.
 In addition to improving the optimization time, our distributed optimization framework helps us to address the possible concerns related to data privacy.
 In the future, our goal is to investigate the effect of using a quadratic penalty function to minimize the deviations from the targeted aggregate power consumption level.
-Then, we will test the performance of our distributed optimization framework on this new version. \cmmnt{Finally, we want to refine our appliance models to reflect the user comfort better.}
+Then, we will test the performance of our distributed optimization framework on this new version.
+Finally, we also want to formulate a robust problem considering uncertainties in renewable resources to make our approach more realistic.